tendermint/tendermint/docs/specs/byzantine-consensus-algorithm.md

 conflicting reorg-proposals are signed.

 Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than [censorship attacks](#censorship-attacks).

-### Revisions

-#### 0.6 -> 0.7 (current)
-1. Reduced the minimum number of signature steps from 3 to 2 by removing the "commit" vote and step.
-2. The protocol is more asynchronous: instead of each round taking a predetermined duration of time, each step of a round progresses after +2/3 of the step's votes are found and a timeout is reached, or immediately after +2/3 of matching votes (e.g. a PoLC for prevotes, or a commit for precommits).